 We leverage a variety of digital reporting tools to increase the efficiency of the underwriting process, enhance loan production and boost overall margins while keeping expenses to a minimum.
 We have recently added mortgage offices in the Austin/Round Rock metropolitan area and further expansion opportunities will continue to be explored.
 New market expansion will depend primarily on opportunities to hire and retain high quality loan origination staff.
-We acquired an online mortgage platform and staff from an Overland Park, Kansas-based mortgage company at the end of November 2018, which originates consumer direct loans in 48 states.
+We acquired an online mortgage platform and staff from an Overland Park, Kansas-based mortgage company at the end of November 2018.
 We acquired this platform as part of our strategy to enhance our consumer-direct business model for our mortgage operations to accompany our traditional brick-and-mortar delivery channels, and we employ 35 full-time employees at this location.
 We believe this operational strategy will improve profitability through reduced costs and increased mortgage origination volume.